 “You create large voids of access where the drive times through rural communities will be in excess of an hour’s drive and that time frame...those people who happen to have dire health issues – heart attacks, strokes, and catastrophic injuries – they’ll just die,” said Lewis.

 He stressed the significant economic impact of rural hospitals in terms of jobs and local tax revenue.

 “You destroy the tax digest.
 And economic vibrancy just completely goes away.
 So if it’s our choice to make Georgia a third world nation, filled with economically deprived areas, one of the ways to do it is to say we should have rural hospitals close,” said Lewis.

-Cooper, however, argues larger regional hospitals can fill the need and are often better equipped to help patients.
+Cooper, however, argues freestanding emergency rooms and larger regional hospitals can fill the need.

 “Often small hospitals are an employer in the area and you certainly feel sorry if one of them closes for the people that work there....having an emergency room where you can take somebody if they’re having an allergic reaction to peanuts could save a life and that’s certainly important…but on the other hand, if you’re a small hospital, to do anything major, you have to be transferred to a regional hospital and you get better outcomes where people, if you have some kind of heart surgery, something like that, put a stent in, you’re better off in an area where they do a hundred stents a week then somewhere where there might be two or three.”

 But Lewis said regional hospitals are already overburdened.